-"Many," I said, "are our paths to battle in greenvalleyed Erin.
-Often did our sails arise over the blue tumbling waves, when we came in other days to aid the race of Conar.
-The strife roared once in Alnecma, at the foam-covered streams of Duth-úla.1 With Cormac descended to battle Duthcaron from cloudy Selma.
-Nor descended Duthcaron alone, his son was by his side, the long-haired youth of Connal lifting the first of his spears.
+"Many," I said, " are our paths to battle, in green vallied Erin.
+Often did our sails arise, over the blue tumbling waves; when we came, in other days, to aid the race of Conar.
+The strife roared once in Alnecina, at the foam-covered streams of Duth-úla, "With Cormae descended to battle Duthearon from cloudy Schma.
+Nor descended Duthearon alone, his son was by his side, the long-haired youth of Connal lifting the first of his spears.
 Thou didst command them, O Fingal! to aid the king of Erin.

-"Like the bursting strength of ocean, the sons of Bolga rushed to war.
-Colc-ulla was before them, the chief of blue-streaming Atha.
+" Like the bursting strength of ocean, the sons of Bolga rushed to war.
+Cole-ulla † was before them, the chief of blue-streaming Atha.
 The battle was mixed on the plain.
-Cormac1 shone in his own strife, bright as the forms of his fathers.
-But, far before the rest, Duthcaron hewed down the foe.
-Nor slept the arm of Connal by his father's side.
-Colc-ulla prevailed on the plain: like scattered mist fled the people of Cormac.
+Cornae; shone in his own his regretting so much his fall.
+When Fingal was grown up, he soon reduced the tribe of Morni; and, as it appears from the subsequent episode, sent Duthcaron and his son Counal to the aid of Cormac, the son of Conar, king of Ireland, who was driven to the last extremity, by the insurrections of the Firbolg.
+This episode throws farther light on the contests between sic Caol and Firbolg.

-1 Duth-úla, dark-rushing water; a river in Connaught.
+Duth-ula, a river in Connaught; it signifies, dark-rushing water.

-2 Colc-ulla, firm look in readiness, was the brother of Borbarduthul, father of the Irish kings, Cairbar and Cathmor.
++ Cole-ulla, firm look in readiness; he was the brother of Borbar-duthul, the father of Cairbar and Cathmor, who, after the death of Cormac, the son of Artho, successively mounted the Irish throne.